yongning0310/tp/docs/UserGuide.md

 </div>

 Examples:
-* `filter du/3-6` displays internship entries that have duration within the range 3 to 6 inclusive.
+* `filter du/3-6` displays internship entries that have duration within the range 3 to 6 months inclusive.
+* `filter du/4-4` displays internship entries that have duration of 4 months.

 Format 3: `filter default`